League of Nations mandate: Types of mandates

 The League of Nations decided the exact level of control by the mandatory power over each mandate on an individual basis.
-However, in every case the mandatory power was forbidden to construct fortifications or raise an army within the territory of the mandate, and was required to present an annual report on the territory to the Permanent Mandates Commission of the League of Nations.
+However, in every case, the mandatory power was forbidden to construct fortifications or raise an army within the territory of the mandate.
+It was required to present an annual report on the territory to the Permanent Mandates Commission of the League of Nations.

-The mandates were divided into three distinct groups based upon the level of development each population had achieved at that time.
+The mandates were divided into three distinct groups based on the level of development each population had achieved.

 Class A mandates

-The first group, or Class A mandates, were territories formerly controlled by the Ottoman Empire that were deemed to "... have reached a stage of development where their existence as independent nations can be provisionally recognised subject to the rendering of administrative advice and assistance by a Mandatory until such time as they are able to stand alone.
+The first group, Class A mandates, were territories formerly controlled by the Ottoman Empire that were deemed to "... have reached a stage of development where their existence as independent nations can be provisionally recognised subject to the rendering of administrative advice and assistance by a Mandatory until such time as they are able to stand alone.
 The wishes of these communities must be a principal consideration in the selection of the Mandatory."

 Class B mandates

-The second group of mandates, or Class B mandates, were all former German colonies in West and Central Africa, referred to by Germany as Schutzgebiete (protectorates or territories), which were deemed to require a greater level of control by the mandatory power: "...the Mandatory must be responsible for the administration of the territory under conditions which will guarantee freedom of conscience and religion."
+The second group of mandates, Class B mandates, were all former German colonies in West and Central Africa, referred to by Germany as Schutzgebiete (protectorates), which were deemed to require a greater level of control by the mandatory power: "...the Mandatory must be responsible for the administration of the territory under conditions which will guarantee freedom of conscience and religion."
 The mandatory power was forbidden to construct military or naval bases within the mandates.